 Rahne performs frequently with her several bands, including Santa Librada, Guided By Wire, 50’♀, Flaming Creatures, and the Degenerettes.
 She is occasional comedian and essayist, with publication credits ranging from the Baltimore City Paper to the Lambda Literary Award-winning anthology Take Me There: Trans and Genderqueer Erotica.

 She is a former organizer for the Transmodern Festival and the Maryland Film Festival, where she served five years in charge of operations and development.
-Rahne has since lent her organizational and development assistance to several organizations, including FORCE, Iron Crow Theatre, the March on Washington Film Festival, and Wide Angle Youth Media.
+Rahne has since lent her organizational and development assistance to several organizations, including FORCE, Iron Crow Theatre, Venus Theater, and Wide Angle Youth Media.